Cranberry-Orange Pecan Bread

 Scrape the batter into the prepared loaf pan, pushing it into the corners and smoothing the top.
 Bake for about one hour, or until golden brown and a wooden toothpick inserted into the center comes out clean.

 When the bread has about 5 minutes cooking time left, bring 1/3 cup of sugar and 1/4 cup orange juice to boil in a small saucepan, stirring until sugar dissolves.
-Once removed from the oven, pierce the top of the hot loaf several time with a cooking chopstick (or small knife) without touching the bottom of the loaf in pan.
+Once removed from the oven, pierce the top of the hot loaf several times with a cooking chopstick (or small knife) without touching the bottom of the loaf in pan.
 Pour the hot sugar mixture over the loaf.

 Cool for 30 minutes in pan on a wire rack, then turn bread out of pan and cool completely on rack.